kareshikisser/kareshikisser/README.md

 basic info here mostly pt
 Rusuran or Lance, she\any idc, w2i and c + h always
 ⛔ - dniuf, 🌙 - can be fr away, still can int (w2i)
-VERY shy and anxious so never expect me to int first, I might admire you from afar...
+VERY shy and anxious so never expect me to interact first, I might admire you from afar...

 dni list:
 base, trolls, skin copies, adult\under 13 ppl